Creating External Plugins for Kubebuilder

 You can now use it by calling the CLI commands:

-# Display help information of the `init` subcommand of the external plugin
+# Display help information for the init subcommand